Jab Pyar Kisi Se Hota Hai: Plot

-Nisha belongs to a very wealthy family of Neelgaon, India.
-She is now of marriageable age, and her businessman father, Sardar Roop Singh wants her to marry his friend's son, Sohan, but Nisha dislikes him.
-While traveling to Darjeeling with a dance troupe, she meets Popat Lal, the son of one of her father's business associates, and after a few misadventures, both fall in love with each other.
-She takes Popat to meet her father, where he can also finalize his business transaction, but when Roop comes inside, he finds that Popat has disappeared, and in his place is another man claiming to be the real Popat.
-Nisha's heart is broken and she starts to hate Popat.
-She does meet with Popat, who tells her that his real name is Sunder and both had been promised to each other by their respective parents, but Roop had subsequently changed his mind.
-Nisha believes him and agrees to marry him without her father's blessings.
-When the marriage is to take place, a man named Khanna comes over and tells Nisha that Sunder is already married to a woman named Shanti, who he subsequently killed, and had been the primary accused in this case by the police.
-Watch what impact this news has on the marriage, and see what excuses Sunder now comes up with.
+Nisha belongs to a very wealthy family in Neelgaon, India.
+Having reached marriageable age, she is expected by her businessman father, Sardar Roop Singh, to marry Sohan, the son of a close friend, but she dislikes him.
+While travelling to Darjeeling with a dance troupe, she meets Popat Lal, the son of one of Roop Singh's business associates.
+After several misadventures, the two fall in love.

+Nisha later takes Popat to meet her father, where he also intends to finalise a business deal.
+However, when Roop Singh enters the room, Popat has vanished, and another man appears, claiming to be the real Popat Lal.
+Heartbroken and humiliated, Nisha begins to hate the man she believed she loved.

+She later meets him again, and he reveals that his real name is Sunder.
+He explains that their parents had once promised them to each other in marriage, but that Roop Singh later changed his mind.
+Convinced by his story, Nisha agrees to marry Sunder despite her father's disapproval.

+As the wedding ceremony is about to take place, a man named Khanna arrives and claims that Sunder is already married to a woman named Shanti, whom he allegedly murdered.
+Khanna further reveals that Sunder is the police's prime suspect in the case.
+The accusation threatens to destroy the marriage and forces Sunder to defend himself against the shocking allegations.